 This view of hypnosis is the only one that’s accurate – the only one that science and anecdote support.
 People are still exploring the details: how to do it and what the limits are.
 But hypnosis being a powerful force for good is not in question.

-If you want a taste of this, go to Guided Thought to see free guided meditations.
+If you want a taste of this, go to the Awakened Thought page to hear free hypnotic guided meditations.
 Listen with your full attention and without distractions to experience relaxing and restorative trances.